 This week I was saddened to learn that the crowds at the recent bombings in Homs chased him away when he came to pay his respects; they were angry citizens who wanted to hold anyone they could responsible for their torment, as they had no jihadis to strangle.

 During the day, we whipped around the city to five polling stations to watch the voting process and talk to a wide array of people.
 I was surprised to see how happy people were amongst all the destruction.
 Fortunately, the whole city had not been destroyed, but where the main battle lines had been it was utter devastation.

 As with the soldiers I would walk the streets with later that evening, the citizens of Homs who had suffered so much were celebrating their survival.
 And I knew what I was watching was the army and Assad being viewed as the saviors of Syria.
 The attempt of the Western propagandists to smear the election failed miserably.

 I must say it is one heck of an irony to see the US and Russia together playing the lion tamers to the wild forces still loose in Syria.
 I never saw that coming.
 But when VT was in Damascus in early October, the Syrians did share the ISIL order of battle with us.

 It showed the Syrians still had an extensive ground network operating throughout the country.
 They had mapped out who and where all the commanders were, and their daily routines.
 We knew something was about to happen, but could never have imagined how successful it would be.

 We hope that the beginning of the end of the Syrian people’s suffering is upon them.
 They have earned it with blood, bullets and tears, and we should help them all we can.

-Posted by Jim W. Dean, Managing Editor on February 28, 2016, With 3093 Reads Filed under Corruption, Foreign Policy, Government, Politics.
+Posted by Jim W. Dean, Managing Editor on February 28, 2016, With 3126 Reads Filed under Corruption, Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.